(Shadowtime Home)

 'We used to go "down the hole"...'

 Until quite recently, access to the caves was possible if you were small enough.
-Local resident Sue Chester recalled how she used to visit them:
+Local resident Sue Chester recalls how she used to visit them:

 'As for the tunnels, we stumbled across them by accident.
 When we were teenagers [mid-1960s to the early 1970s], we went exploring and found the entrance [...]
 If you go to the Plough public house and look across the road to where the back gardens of the houses come down to meet the road, there amongst the brambles, is the entrance to one of the many tunnels.
 As teenagers, we used to go "down the hole", as that is what it was, just a hole, no bigger than a fox's hole.
 When we got inside, it would open up into a bigger tunnel.
 Going further in, we found a large "hall" which was big enough to have a small banquet.
 We used to play down there [...]